DIAMOND

 To play our Atari world models: python src/play.py --pretrained

-For our CSGO world model: git checkout csgo
+For our CS:GO world model: git checkout csgo

 python src/play.py